martian-a/liana/README.md

 ## How to use <a id="how-to-use"></a>

-Once all the [dependencies](#dependencies) are in place, you can run an iXSpec test file from the command-line, for example:
+Once all [set-up](#set-up) is complete, you can run an iXSpec test file from the command-line, for example:

 _Morgana:_
 ```